Charles E W Bean, Diaries, AWM38 3DRL 606/56/1 - August 1916 - Part 1

 in some strength.

-7.40 21 bn report they are
+7.40 21 Bn report they are

 at 77 in front of 54.
 Increased

-arty action required at over from
+arty action required at once from

-line Monquet F. Westward.
+line Mouquet F. Westward.

 7.20 line now held runs 31-27-